UjemnyGH/AwesomeV2/README.md

 This is basicly comtinuation Awesome engine, but instead rewriting old engine I am writing new one.

+# Libs I used:
+- GLFW
+- GLEW
+- GLM
+- STB Image
+- CGLTF (I hope I use it)

 ### Changes
+	> - 12.04.2022
+	> I added custom dynamic vector type
+	> I made better (in engine case) user input
+	> I added another sorting algorithm
+	> I added some functions for rotation to try things out
+	> Also I rewrite every function using glm::vec3 to aws::Vector to make things easier
+	> And also I added converting aws::Vector to glm::vec<ANY_SIZE> and function to convert float into aws::Vector(neaded to multiply aws::Vector by float at this time)
+	> ------------------------------
 	> - 5.04.2022
 	> I added commenst on every function to make it easier to use
 	> I added inverted atan2 function